Yankee dryer

 A Yankee dryer is a pressure vessel used in the production of machine glazed (MG) and tissue paper.
 On the Yankee dryer, the paper goes from approximately 42–45% dryness to just over 89% dryness.
 In industry, MG cylinders or Yankee dryers are primarily used to remove excess moisture from pulp that is about to be converted into paper.
 The Yankee cylinder can be equipped with a doctor blade and sprayed with adhesives to make the paper stick.
-Creping is done by the Yankee's doctor blade that is scraping the dry paper off the cylinder surface thereby crêping the paper.
-The crinkle (crêping) is controlled by the strength of the adhesive, geometry of the doctor blade, speed difference between the yankee and final section of the paper machine and paper pulp characteristics.
+Creping is done by the Yankee's doctor blade scraping the dry paper off the cylinder surface thereby crêping the paper.
+The crinkle (crêping) is controlled by the strength of the adhesive, the geometry of the doctor blade, the speed difference between the yankee and final section of the paper machine, and the paper pulp's characteristics.